 I heard of a book title “Your God is too small”, that I have not read but the very title and sentiment in the phrase calls us to recognise we always need a larger conception of God to fit the new things we know.
 We cannot have a God that fits our limited needs and desires.
+God bursts our of our petty self-serving images and is shown to be not the God we think we worship.
 We are always needing to find the God who is Infinite and beyond any simple conceptions of ours.
 Only such a God is God and not our false image set up for our power and manipulation.

 Christ centred origin and purpose of creation

 An important related great theme from Duns Scotus is his Trinitarian and Christocentric creation.
 Franciscan theology is based upon Catholic theology and based in turn on the Christian doctrine of the Trinity as set out in the earlier councils of church and expressed in the Nicene Creed.
 The doctrine is derived from New Testament texts in particular and from the patristic interpretations of the Old Testament in relation to the Spirit of God and the Wisdom of God that was with God in the beginning.
 This doctrine is neither provable nor disprovable by modern science and cosmology.
 It is as Trinity that God as “three person” has such Infinity and is the Ground and Source of Being.